Huan-YiShen/interestingSTUFF/README.md

 # interestingSTUFF
-a place where interesting topics are implemented
+a place where random interesting topics in software tooling, physics, and engineering are implemented.

 - random_walk
 - python binding